Asymptotic expansion for the Hartman-Watson distribution: Introduction

-Functionals of this type appear in the pricing of Asian options in the Black-Scholes model \cite{DufresneReview}, in the study of diffusion processes in random media \cite{Comtet1998}, and in actuarial science \cite{Boyle2008}.
-This integral appears also in the distributional properties of stochastic volatility models with log-normally distributed volatility, such as the $\beta=1$ log-normal SABR model \cite{SABRbook} and the Hull-White model \cite{Gul2006,Gul2010}.
+with $B_t$ a standard Brownian motion and $\mu\in \mathbb{R}$.
+The time-integral of the geometric Brownian motion is relevant for the pricing of Asian options in the Black-Scholes model \cite{DufresneReview}, and appears also in actuarial science \cite{Boyle2008} and in the study of diffusion processes in random media \cite{Comtet1998}.
+Other applications to mathematical finance are related to the distributional properties of stochastic volatility models with log-normally distributed volatility, such as the $\beta=1$ log-normal SABR model \cite{SABRbook,Cai2017} and the Hull-White model \cite{Gul2006,Gul2010}.

 An explicit result for the joint distribution of $(A_t^{(\mu)}, B_t)$ was given by Yor \cite{Yor1992}

 where the function $\theta(r,t)$ is given by (\ref{thetadef}).